Originating across India, Southeast Asia, and the Pacific, the Palmyra Palm is cultivated for its sweet sap and coconut-like fruit.

-Tapping the palm for its sap begins when it starts to flower, at around fifteen years of age.
-It is then tapped over a four to five-month period each year until the end of its useful life.
+Sap tapped from the inflorescence at the top of the palm is used to produce several products.
+Tapping begins when the palm starts to flower, at around fifteen years of age, and continues for four to five months each year until the end of its useful life.
 Individual palms yield between five and ten litres of sap per day, with female palms typically yielding about fifty per cent more sap than male palms.

-Wood sawn from the trunk is known as 'Black palm wood', a heavy wood averaging about 900 kg per cubic meter (56 lbs per cubic ft).
-It has attractive light and dark brown streaking and is used for furniture, flooring and turnery, especially for making walking sticks, knife and tool handles.
+Timber and lumber - Wood sawn from the trunk is known as 'Black Palm wood', a heavy wood averaging about 900 kg per cubic meter (56 lbs per cubic ft), with attractive light and dark brown streaking.
 Its durability varies considerably, depending on the part of the trunk from which it is taken, ranging from low to high natural resistance to rot and decay.

-Cubes of Plamyra fruit jelly kept chilled on ice
+Cubes of Plamyra fruit jelly kept chilled on ice (Vietnam)

 Plamyra palm grows naturally and is productive in moderately humid subtropical and tropical climates, generally areas with annual lows of 18 to 25°C, annual highs of 27 to 36°C, annual rainfall of 700 to 4000 mm and a dry season of 3 to 8 months.